ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. image:: ../images/apsync-wifiap-dflogger.png
     :target: ../_images/apsync-wifiap-dflogger.png

-On start-up an access point is created with name "ardupilot" and password "ardupilot".
+On start-up an access point is created with name "ardupilot".
+The password is "ardupilot" on TX1 and RPi, "enRouteArduPilot" on the Intel Edison.

 The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using "UDP", port 14550.